margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** feel, glove, bare, sense, contact, distrub, land, effect, power, manipulate
+**Word Associations:** feel, glove, bare, sense, contact, disturb, land, effect, power, manipulate

 ## Lines ##
 The lines on the road that guard, draw boundaries, and protect.